aryaminus/saram/README.md

-# saram - Image/PDF OCR conversion
+# Saram - Image/PDF OCR conversion
 Get OCR in txt form from an image or pdf extension supporting multiple files from directory using `pytesseract` with support for rotation in case of wrong orientation along.

 **Currently in alpha state**